msmith1114/ARM-CortexM4/README.md

 Part2: https://www.edx.org/course/embedded-systems-shape-world-multi-utaustinx-ut-6-20x

+As well as storing my personal projects using the ARM Cortex M architecture.

 The course has a series of Labs that encompass many different aspects of embedded programming.

 Why did I not include every lab?
 I felt it wasn't necessary as later labs include aspects from smaller previous labs (For example the first 5 labs have their examples in the "BasicSwitch" example).